BitcoinDesign/Guide/guide/onboarding/manual-backup.md

 This user flow usually requires users to manually back up their 12 to 24 word recovery phrase by writing it down on a piece of paper and storing it in a safe (but memorable location).
 In the case that a user’s device breaks or is stolen, the user can recover their funds and wallet by correctly entering their recovery phrase.
 The [private key management]({{ '/guide/private-key-management/manual-backup/' | relative_url }}) section dives further into the technical details of this scheme.

+{% include tip/open.html label="Printable Template" %}

+You could help the user by providing them with a printable template for writing down their recovery phrase.
+Some non-sensitive data (such as the name of your wallet or the derivation path) could be included pre-filled in the template.
+The user would write in the sensitrive data by hand.
+Here is an [example template](https://www.figma.com/file/sJYnyi2amehFJ2JpDgj978/Bitcoin-Wallet---Paper-Backup-Template?node-id=1%3A535).

+{% include tip/close.html %}

 If you are designing an application that opts to use manual backups, the following sections outline how to best go about this with new users in mind.

 ### When to reveal a recovery phrase